Skip to main content

 How Requests Are Counted

 Every interaction with the Codex API counts against your plan’s monthly request limit.
+Usage is counted per query response, not per HTTP request.
 Here’s how each type of interaction is measured:

 InteractionWhat counts as 1 request